on-site/fasthat/README.md

 I always try to keep up-to-date with the latest released versions.
 At the time of current writing, I'm using Guava 17.0.

 I develop and build using Eclipse.
-[Mike Virata-Stone][mjvs] has created an Ant `build.xml` that you may find useful, but I have not tested it.
+[Mike Virata-Stone][smellsblue] has created an Ant `build.xml` that you may find useful, but I have not tested it.
 In particular, you may need to update it to work with the latest Guava jars.